Home » Paid AI Visibility » Data-Driven Improvements » Paid AI Visibility: Data-Driven Improvements

 Why FOUND and PAID Must Work Together

-The PAID framework never operates in isolation.
 It assumes the presence of a strong organic visibility foundation.

 FOUND establishes the credibility signals that allow AI systems to interpret a business accurately.
-These signals include:

-- clear positioning
+- Clear positioning

-- consistent brand descriptions
+• Consistent brand descriptions

-- reliable information sources
+• Reliable information sources

 When these elements exist, paid visibility becomes amplification.

-Without them, amplification simply spreads ambiguity.
+Without them, amplification spreads ambiguity.

 A mid-stage software company wants to increase visibility in AI-driven product comparisons.
-Leadership allocates a large paid visibility budget immediately after launching a new messaging strategy.

 Bad Example